+The second concerns the accreditation decision itself.
 The Accreditation Committee must decide whether the Accreditation Report, which contains the Accreditation Panel's recommendation, is convincing and consistent with its own reading of the Brief, the Audit Report, the Case Analysis, any reports of the consultants, any correspondence, TEAC's Guidelines, and TEAC's policies.
 To modify the recommendations of the Accreditation Report, the Accreditation Committee must find evidence that falsifies or contradicts the panel's recommendation.